florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 1.

 ### Setup RDP connection Axxon florisoftcloud
-Below you will find the steps required for setting up an rdp connection to a Reset server in the florisoftcloud domain using the Remote Desktop Manager app.
+Below you will find the steps required for setting up an rdp connection to a Axxon server in the florisoftcloud domain using the Remote Desktop Manager app.

 1. Open the Remote Desktop Mangager app by tapping its icon on the home screen of the PDA. (no. 1)